 — usage of components (software or hardware) developed by other RoboCup at Work teams

 The team description paper should cover in detail the technical and scientific approach, while the team web site should be designed for a broader audience.
 Both the web site and the TDP have to be written in English.

 All TDPs must be written using the following template: https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WtR5Hy5ua71

 Submission and Evaluation

-Qualification decision will be announced by March 4th, 2019.
+Qualified teams will be tentatively announced by March 6th, 2020.